 The 19-year-old, who won the Canadian Folk Music Award for young performer of the year in 2011, is now filming Owl River Runners in Hampton, N.B.

 “The film is part of the inaugural 10K Canadian Film Challenge presented by Avi Federgreen and Indiecan Entertainment,” a news release says.
 “The project aims to help first-time feature filmmakers create a film with a $10,000 budget.
 Emerging filmmakers will be mentored by local producers, as well as Federgreen himself.
 One of six films being created across the country, Owl River Runners is written by Chris Fulton.”

 Thomason, who released her third album Columbus Field in February, opened for the Collective Soul 20th anniversary tour in April, performed at NXNE, Luminato Festival and World Pride in Toronto, and opened for the Trews and Kim Mitchell.
 She performed at Rise Again — The Show Must Go On in support of Stanfest on Wednesday at the Halifax Metro Centre and on Saturday performs at an outdoor concert at the Tatamagouche Centre.

-Although this is Molly’s first role, she is no stranger to the world of film and TV.
-Mom, Shelley Thompson, is a well-established actress best known for her character Barbara Lahey on the hit Canadian mockumentary program Trailer Park Boys, and dad, Ed Thomason, is the artistic director of Theatre Antigonish.
+This is Thomason’s first acting role, but her mother, Shelley Thompson, is a busy actress who played Barbara Lahey on the Trailer Park Boys, and her dad, Ed Thomason, is the artistic director of Theatre Antigonish.

-Once Molly wraps up filming, she’ll be making her way to the United States to complete residencies at the North Star Bar in Philadelphia, and Rockwood Music Hall and the legendary Manhattan bar Piano’s, both in New York City.
+When Thomason wraps the film, she’ll head to the United States for residencies at the North Star Bar in Philadelphia, and Rockwood Music Hall and the legendary Manhattan bar Piano’s, both in New York City.